 Salt Life Water Adventures

 Explore the Golden Isles’ coast, beautiful marshes and meandering rivers from the water itself.
-With access to the Atlantic Ocean, Intracoastal Waterway, tidal creaks and rivers, the Golden Isles offers a wealth of salt life adventures from boating, sailing, and offshore fishing to kayaking, paddleboarding, canoeing and fun on the beach.
+With access to the Atlantic Ocean, Intracoastal Waterway, tidal creeks and rivers, the Golden Isles offers a wealth of salt life adventures from boating, sailing, and offshore fishing to kayaking, paddleboarding, canoeing and fun on the beach.

 SouthEast Adventures Outfitters offers daily kayak tours, scenic boating excursions, stand-up paddleboarding, and fishing charters out of their Brunswick Boathouse and St. Simons Island Village Creek Landing locations.
-Be sure to take part in SouthEast Adventure Outfitters’ Open House and Demo Day on March 16, 2013 at the Brunswick Boathouse location to get a jump start on Spring and test out your kayaking and paddleboarding skills.

 The Golden Isles provides many options for those interested in fishing, crabbing or seining.
 Highly experienced charter captains know the secrets of success in these coastal waters of Georgia.
 Fishing in the Golden Isles offers a fascinating variety of experience for all anglers and is one of the most productive fisheries on the east coast.

-Fishing regulations vary on difference bodies of water, so be sure to research carefully the State and Federal rules for fishing in freshwater and saltwater.
-Additionally, anyone who fishes, crabs or seines in Georgia waters and is 16 years old or older must possess a fishing license from Georgia Department of Natural Resources.
+Fishing regulations vary on different bodies of water, so be sure to research carefully the State and Federal rules for fishing in freshwater and saltwater.
+Additionally, anyone who fishes, crabs or seines in Georgia waters and is 16 years old or older must possess a fishing license from the Georgia Department of Natural Resources.